Nick-Leon-342/Wuerflii-Backend/README.md

 Use `npm run backend` to start the dev-server.

-Don't forget to check out .env.sample for some explanation.
+Don't forget to set .env file.
+For some explanation or a template look at .env.sample.
 You could add a docker-compose file like this:

 ```